microtrain/bootcamp/01-DevEnvironment/04-LAMPStack.md

 * Choose apache2
 * Choose YES to db-common

 At this point phpMyAdmin is installed but it is not accessible.
 Now we will configure Apache to grant us access to phpMyAdmin.
-The following command will use ```vim``` to open an Apache config file with root level privs.
+The following command will use ```vim``` to open an Apache config file with root level privileges.

 ```sh
 sudo vim /etc/apache2/apache2.conf